gitsudhir/rust/esp32sudhir/README.md

-# ESP32 Rust Counter with TM1637 Display and Web UI
+# ESP32 Multi-Client Counter with TM1637 Display

-This is a Rust project for ESP32 that implements a counter application with a 4-digit 7-segment display and a real-time web interface.
+This is a Rust project for ESP32 that implements a counter application with a 4-digit 7-segment display and real-time web interface that supports multiple concurrent connections.

 ## Features

-- TM1637 4-digit 7-segment display showing a counter
+- ✅ TM1637 4-digit 7-segment display showing a counter
-- WiFi connectivity
+- ✅ WiFi connectivity
-- Real-time web UI with Server-Sent Events (SSE)
+- ✅ Real-time web UI with Server-Sent Events (SSE)
+- ✅ Multi-client support - connect from multiple devices simultaneously
-- REST API for resetting the counter
+- ✅ REST API for resetting the counter
-- Thread-safe counter implementation
+- ✅ Thread-safe counter implementation
+- ✅ Mobile-responsive web interface

 ## Hardware Requirements